Student loans •

 But, just like any other tool, a student loan requires careful use.
 Think of a hammer: great for hanging up pictures — also a potential way to bust up your fingers.

+A credit score is a rating that helps lenders evaluate your ability to pay them back.
 When it comes to your credit score, student loans have the potential to affect it for the good, or for the bad.

 And, since your credit score will impact your ability to get approved for a credit card, car loan, or mortgage, it’s important to understand the effects of student loans before you take one out.